karlvr/empire-state/packages/forms/README.md

 ```

 `useNewController` returns a `Controller` with an initial value.
 The type of the `Controller` is
-determined from that initial value.
+determined from that initial value, or you can specify the type, e.g. `useNewController<Type>(...)`.

-The `<Formalities.Text>` component specifies the `Controller` instance via the `controller` prop, and which property
+The `<Text>` component specifies the `Controller` instance via the `controller` prop, and which property
 inside the controller via the `prop` prop.
 Due to the type-safety of the `Controller` the `prop` prop can only
 accept appropriate value, and VS Code will autocomplete valid `prop` values for you.
+If the controller itself contains the value you want to use, omit the `prop` prop.

 ### Component props